OrienteerBAP/Orienteer-Guidebook/configuration_file.md

 # Creating the Orienteer Configuration File

-*orienteer.properties* is a text file that stores initial configuration parameters of your Orienteer database.
+orienteer.properties is a text file that stores initial configuration parameters of your Orienteer database.
 You can download a sample configuration file [here](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties).

 **Configurations**

-* >orienteer.production=[true|false]

-    Run Orienteer in the production mode (true) or in the development mode (false).
-The production mode provides broader means for debugging.
+* Run Orienteer in the production mode (true) or in the development mode (false).
+The production mode provides broader means for debugging. `orienteer.production=[true|false]`
-* >orientdb.embedded=[true|false]

-  Run an embedded OrientDB server (true) or an external OrientDB server (false).
+*  Run an embedded OrientDB server (true) or an external OrientDB server (false). `orientdb.embedded=[true|false]`
-* >orientdb.url=&lt;URL&gt;

-  If you are running an external OrientDB server, provide its URL (for example, *orientdb.url=remote:localhost/Orienteer*).
-For details, see [OrientDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
+*  If you are running an external OrientDB server, provide its URL (for example, orientdb.url=remote:localhost/Orienteer). `orientdb.url=<URL>` For details, see [OrientDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
-* >orientdb.db.username=&lt;user name&gt;

-  Set the name of the default user on the OrientDB server.
-This name will also be used by guest users.
+* Set the name of the default user on the OrientDB server.
+This name will also be used by guest users. `orientdb.db.username=<user name>`
-* >orientdb.db.password=&lt;user password&gt;

-  Set password for the default user on the OrientDB server.
+* Set password for the default user on the OrientDB server. `orientdb.db.password=<user password>`
-* >orientdb.db.installator.username=&lt;admin name&gt;

-  Set the name of the user that will perform administrative tasks on the OrientDB server.
+* Set the name of the user that will perform administrative tasks on the OrientDB server. `orientdb.db.installator.username=<admin name>`
-* >orientdb.db.installator.password=&lt;admin password&gt;

-  Set the password of the user that will perform administrative tasks on the OrientDB server.
+*  Set the password of the user that will perform administrative tasks on the OrientDB server. `orientdb.db.installator.password=<admin password>`

 If something missing, Orienteer will use default settings.